 What type of sunscreen may also depend on what you’re doing and where you’re going.
 Chemical sunscreens generally sit much better under makeup and feel a lot lighter.
 If you’re going swimming, Physical may be a good choice.
 Experiment and see what best suits you.

 More important than ‘chemical vs physical’…

 - How much you apply and how well you apply it – this makes a huge difference in efficacy.
-Poor application could result in an SPF30+ becoming more like SPF5+.
+Poor application could result in an SPF30+ becoming more like an SPF5+.
 Don’t skimp on your sunscreen!
 You may save a couple of dollars by doing so but the sunburn that follows shortly after will have you regretting your decision.
-That’s before we even get to the increased risk of developing pigmentation, accelerated aging and increased risk of skin cancer!
+That’s before we even get to the increased risk of pigmentation, accelerated aging and increased risk of skin cancer.

 - Using a broad spectrum sunscreen that protects from UVA and UVB – very important!
 Remember, you want to protect yourself against UVA (Aging) and UVB (Burning).
 Most sunscreens today will do just that but make sure you check the label and confirm it by reading the ingredients.

 - An SPF rating of at least 30+ – but don’t fall for the marketing hype.
 You stand to gain about 1% extra protection between SPF30+ and SPF50+ but it could cost you substantially more for that extra 1%.
 The additional ingredients needed to achieve an SPF50+ also come into play.

 - Quality over quantity – not all sunscreen is created equal.
 Avoid sunscreens containing ingredients that are simply not necessary for it to be effective eg. fragrances and parabens.
 This is where it pays to know your ingredients!
 Paying $9.95 for a 500ml bottle of SPF50+ probably isn’t going to get you quality.